 We are subject to various risks and uncertainties in the course of our business.
 The following summarizes the known material risks and uncertainties that may adversely affect our business, financial condition or results of operations.
-When considering an investment in our securities, you should carefully consider the risk factors included below as well as those matters referenced in foregoing pages under "Disclosures Regarding Forward-Looking Statements" and other information included and incorporated by reference into this Annual Report on Form 10-K. These risks are not the only risks we face.
+These risks are not the only risks we face.
 Our business could also be impacted by additional risks and uncertainties not currently known to us or that we currently deem to be immaterial.